thunderbird/webext-support/README.md

 # Supporting WebExtension Developers

-The goal of this repository is to provide additional tools, scripts, custom elements, Experiment APIs and other resources, to simplify the development of WebExtensions for Thunderbird.
+The goal of this repository is to provide additional tools, modules, custom elements, Experiment APIs and other resources, to simplify the development of WebExtensions for Thunderbird.

 ## Introduction